magento/devdocs/src/live-search/config-connect.md

 ## {{site.data.var.ee}} developer or SI

-The developer or SI configures the SaaS Environment as described in the Commerce Services section of the configuration.
+The developer or SI configures the SaaS environment as described in the Commerce Services section of the configuration.
 Commerce Services becomes available in the Configuration sidebar when a SaaS module is installed.

 ## Catalog data sync

-Live Search requires synchronized product data for search operations and synchronized attribute data for facet configuration.
-The synchronization between the product catalog and the catalog service begins after Live Search is connected.
+Live Search requires synchronized product data for search operations and synchronized attribute data to configure facets.
+The initial synchronization between the product catalog and the catalog service begins when Live Search is first connected and can can take up to eight hours to complete.
+During the process, catalog data is exported from your {{site.data.var.ee}} instance and indexed by Live Search.

-It can take up to 24 hours to export catalog data from your {{site.data.var.ee}} instance and for it to be indexed by Live Search.
+After the initial synchronization, it can take up to fifteen minutes for incremental product updates to become available to storefront search.
+To learn more, go to [Streaming Product Updates]({{ site.baseurl }}/live-search/indexing.html#streaming-product-updates).

 ### Verify catalog sync